turnerud/turnerud.github.io/index.md

 layout: default
 ---

-Welcome!
 My name is Simon Turner, and I'm a senior at the University of Dallas.
-I'm currently finishing up my Bachelor's degree in Computer Science, and I intend to begin the MS in Cybersecurity this spring of 2025.
+I'm currently finishing up my Bachelor's degree in Computer Science, and I intend to begin a MS in Cybersecurity this spring of 2025.

-Here, I'm documenting labs and projects that I've completed to familiarize myself with different tools and techniques in the cybersecurity industry.
+Here, I'm documenting labs and projects I've tackled to familiarize myself with different tools and techniques in the cybersecurity industry.

 In the Cryptology section, I've included a link for each project that will lead you to my code, documentation, and video demos.
 These projects capture the encryption and decryption processes behind various algorithms.

 I'm continuing to add to this as I further my education in the field of cybersecurity.
-If you wish to connect, feel free to reach out to me on [LinkedIn](www.linkedin.com/in/simonturnerud)!
+If you wish to connect, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/simonturnerud)!

-# Cybersecurity

-These are all of my projects that pertain to cybersecurity.

-## Home Lab Projects
+# Home Lab Projects

 Documenting the process of learning different tools and practices through a VM!